martinfarrow/shSSMParameterManager/README.md

   - -k: Set the key_id for encrypting parameters, if this is not set the value of the environment variable `KEY_ID` is used.
+  - -S: Substitute for pattern in ssmData (used in the duplication process)

 ## Arguments